William-La/logs-analysis-project/vagrant/README.md

 This project requires a linux server to be able to analyze the "news" SQL database.
 Using VirtualBox and Vagrant will allow us to run that linux server on a virtual machine.
 For more information on the required set up, software, and files for this project, please visit [this Udacity github page](https://github.com/udacity/fullstack-nanodegree-vm).

-The "news" database from Udacity's Full Stack Web Developer nanodegree is also required.
-Once the data is downloaded, place the `.sql` in the vagrant directory.
+[The "news" database](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) from Udacity's Full Stack Web Developer nanodegree is also required.
+Once the data is downloaded, unzip the file and then place the `.sql` file in the vagrant directory.
 To load the data, you must have the virtual machine online and be logged in with the commands:

 ```terminal
 vagrant up